cropmapteam/Scottish-Crop-Map-2019-Publication/README.md

 This repository contains the code used to develop methods and statistics for the first iteration of the Scottish Crop Map field predictions for 2019.

+Further details regarding this publication are avaliable on the Scottish Government website, please follow this link https://www.gov.scot/ISBN/978-1-80201-000-8.

 If you are interested in reviewing our methods and data please get in touch at agric.stats@gov.scot.